 Banks and money transfer providers often don’t convert your money with the mid-market exchange rate when you make or receive an international payment.
 Instead they add a mark-up and charge you a hidden fee that way.

 Wise is different.
 Its smart technology skips hefty international transfer fees by connecting local bank accounts all around the world.
-Which means you can save up to 8x by using Wise rather than your bank when you send your money abroad.
+Which means you could save using Wise rather than your bank when you send your money abroad.

 Wise also has a lot of additional features for business users.
 You can connect with Xero to make your life easier, upload a batch of payments in one go or even automate your payments by integrating with our API.
 And there’s more to come in the future.

 Now, back to what you came here to read.

 Fiverr is open to anyone selling a legal digital service.
 That includes writers, translators, designers, web developers, voice over artists, video editors and much more.
 There are over 200 categories, covering gigs of all types, with freelancers all over the world listed.¹

 To get started as a freelancer on Fiverr, you’ll need to create an account, and set up your gigs online.
 That means you create an advert or listing for the service you offer, which employers can search for or find by browsing a category.
 You’ll be able to create up to 7 gigs when you first start on the site, and may be allowed to add more as you become a more experienced freelancer with the site.²